zhangbozhb/Carousel/README.md

 CarouselSwift implement carouse effect.
 Available Features:
 * Both Loop and Linear:
-    * Loop: page is loop, act seems infinite.
+    * Loop: cell is loop, act seems infinite.
-    * Linear: Page is limit and highly optimization in memory usage.
+    * Linear: cell is limit and highly optimization in memory usage.
 * Both horizontal and vertical layout direction
-* Multi page in view.
+* Multi cell in view.
 * Modify delegate of UIPanGestureRecognizer is available
 * Other:
     * auto scoll: implement with NSTimer and easy to usage
-    * scroll page progress: directly available in delegate
+    * scroll cell progress: directly available in delegate

 #### CarouselSwift Adv & Dis: